shyamsridhar123/ClinicalTrial-KnowledgeMining/CLI_GUIDE.md

 **7. Semantic search (Ask questions)** ⭐ NEW
 - **Context-aware Q&A** with GPT-4.1
+- **Intelligent query rewriting**: Automatically expands short queries like "What is X?" for better results
 - Uses U-Retrieval (hierarchical graph-aware retrieval)
 - **Automatically shows clinical context flags** in results:
   - ❌ NEGATED - "no evidence of X"